j3soon/omni-farm-isaac/README.md

 ## Installing Omniverse Farm

-> Skip this section if you already have Omniverse Farm installed.
+> Only the cluster admin should read this section.
+Please skip to the [Setup section](#setup) if you are a user or already have Omniverse Farm installed.

 ### Pre-Installation